TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 that represent different aspects of hydrological behaviour.
 The signatures are used to test the consistency of model performance, within the FARM model evaluation framework.
+Some signatures are the same but applied to different parts of the time series, e.g. the low flow period (May to September) or the high flow period (November to April).

 | Signature | Function (click for code) | Unit | Description&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |
 | ----------- | ----------- | ----------- | ----------- |